 UnityTestInstructionExecutor.ExpectLoginstead of only calling

-- Logging errors from any other thread but the main thread is not handled.
-As test instructions are executed on the main thread, it would be impossible to attribute a logged error to the correct test instruction.
+- Logging errors from any other thread but the main thread should mostly be handled, but might be slightly unreliable depending on timing.
+As test instructions are executed on the main thread, it's impossible to always attribute a logged error to the correct test instruction.

 LogAssert.ignoreFailingMessagesis respected at the time of logging.